 Where the relevant registrar has received a request for or notice of arbitration, it shall stay or continue to stay, as applicable, implementation of the UDRP panel decision until it receives official documentation concerning the outcome of an arbitration or other satisfactory evidence of a settlement or other final resolution of the dispute.

-Where the registrant initiates court proceedings and the court declines to hear the merits of the case, the registrant may submit the dispute to binding arbitration within ten (10) business days from the court order declining to hear the merits of the case, by submitting a request for or notice of arbitration to the competent arbitral institution with a copy to the relevant registrar and UDRP provider and the IGO Complainant.
-Where the registrant does not submit a request for or notice of arbitration to the competent arbitral institution (with a copy to the registrar, UDRP provider and the IGO Complainant) within ten (10) business days from the court order declining to hear the merits of the case, the original UDRP decision will be implemented by the registrar.
+Where the registrant initiates court proceedings and the court declines to hear the merits of the case on the basis of IGO privileges and immunities, the registrant may submit the dispute to binding arbitration within ten (10) business days from the court order declining to hear the merits of the case, by submitting a request for or notice of arbitration to the competent arbitral institution with a copy to the relevant registrar and UDRP provider.
+Where the registrant does not submit a request for or notice of arbitration to the competent arbitral institution (with a copy to the registrar, UDRP provider and the IGO Complainant) within ten (10) business days from the court order declining to hear the merits of the case on the basis of IGO privileges and immunities, the original UDRP decision will be implemented by the registrar.

-Where a registrant decides to submit the dispute to binding arbitration, it shall notify the relevant registrar prior to initiating the arbitration proceeding with the competent arbitral tribunal.
+Where a registrant decides to submit the dispute to binding arbitration, it shall notify the relevant registrar prior to initiating the arbitration proceeding with the arbitral tribunal.
 The registrar shall notify the IGO Complainant of the registrant’s decision to initiate arbitration.

+Consensus level designation for Recommendation #3: Full Consensus

 Implementation Guidance: